Low-rank Covariate Balancing Estimators under Interference: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we develop new weighting estimators for unbiased estimation of causal effects under interference.
-We demonstrate that the proposed low-rank structure of interference patterns can lead to a substantial efficiency gain.
+In this paper, we developed new weighting estimators for unbiased estimation of causal effects under interference.
+We demonstrated that the proposed low-rank structure of interference patterns can lead to a substantial efficiency gain.
 Our low-rank structure encompasses a wide range of common interference patterns and enables researchers to adopt their own interference assumptions in a given study.
-Importantly, our methodology does not require the knowledge of true propensity score, making it applicable in observational studies.
+Importantly, our methodology does not require knowledge of the true propensity score, making it applicable in observational studies.
 We derived asymptotic properties of these low-rank weighting estimators, and demonstrated their effectiveness through a wide range of simulations and a real-data study.

 There are several possible extensions of the proposed methodology.
 First, while we require partial interference, the extension to a single network interference setting is of interest.
 For example, one may use graph asymptotics techniques \citep[e.g.,][]{liandwager2022} to further explore the behavior of the proposed estimators in this setting.
-We emphasize that the finite sample properties of our estimator developed in Section~\ref{sec:low_rank_weights} hold even under such a single network setting.
+We emphasize that the finite sample properties of our estimator developed in Section~\ref{sec:low_rank_weights} hold even under such single network setting.

 Second, our balancing estimator requires the balancing condition to hold exactly.
 While we have shown that this requirement is likely to be met as the sample size increases, it may not be satisfied in small samples.
 Developing a method that enables for a small degree of imbalance is useful.
 We may also consider the settings in which a low-rank structure holds only approximately.
 For example, some researchers have considered approximate neighborhood interference \citep[e.g.,][]{leung2022}.
-Approximate low-rank structure can accommodate such robust interference assumptions.